EconomyLens.com

 Related

-In October, Meta introduced new contractual conditions that will apply from January 15, which Italy’s competition regulator said “completely exclude Meta AI’s competitors from the WhatsApp platform in the AI Chatbot services market.”
+In October, Meta introduced new contractual conditions that will apply from January 15.
+Italy’s competition regulator stated that these conditions “completely exclude Meta AI’s competitors from the WhatsApp platform in the AI Chatbot services market.”
 Earlier this month, the European Commission opened an antitrust probe to determine if the way Meta is rolling out AI features in WhatsApp breaches the bloc’s competition rules.
-Meta AI is a generative AI chatbot that can interact with users.
-Such AI chatbots provide a new way for users to search for and obtain information and services, thus potentially supplanting browsers.
+Meta AI is a generative AI chatbot that can interact with users, providing a new way for users to search for and obtain information and services, potentially supplanting traditional browsers.

 © 2024 AFP